Divide and Conquer for Combinatorial Optimization and Distributed Quantum Computation: The Quantum Divide and Conquer algorithm

-\textbf{1.
-Graph Partitioning}: Given a graph $G=(Q,E)$, partition the graph into two subgraphs $G_A$ and $G_B$ of roughly equal sizes using the Kernighan-Lin algorithm~\cite{kernighan1970efficient} to minimize the number of crossing edges.
+Given a graph $G=(Q,E)$, partition the graph into two subgraphs $G_A$ and $G_B$ of roughly equal sizes using a partitioning algorithm to minimize the number of crossing edges; in this work we consider the classical Kernighan-Lin and METIS algorithms~\cite{kernighan1970efficient, karypis1997metis}.

+After the graph is partitioned, each node will belong to one of four sets.
+The nodes in $G_A$ and $G_B$ with no edges crossing the partition are members of the sets $Q^{uc}_A$ and $Q^{uc}_B$, respectively.
+Whereas, those nodes with at least one edge crossing the partition belong to the sets $Q^c_A$ and $Q^c_B$.

-In subsequent iterations of this algorithm, the graph partitioning may be biased to favor partitioning edges containing qubits that have been assigned to $\ket{1}$ in the initial state (i.e.~included in the current independent set).
-Such a partition is preferable because these vertices do not require any partition-crossing partial mixers (discussed in the steps below).
-This biasing may be accomplished by reducing the weight of edges involving vertices who have been assigned to $\ket{1}$ in the initial state.
-Thereafter, the Kernighan-Lin algorithm should minimize the weight (rather than the number) of partition-crossing edges.
+In subsequent iterations of the QDCA, the graph partitioning step may be biased to favor partitioning edges containing qubits that have been assigned to $\ket{1}$ in the initial state (i.e.~included in the current independent set).
+This is preferable because these vertices do not require any partition-crossing partial mixers (discussed in the steps below).
+The biasing may be accomplished by reducing the weight of edges involving vertices which have been assigned to $\ket{1}$ in the initial state.
+Thereafter, the graph partitioning algorithm should minimize the weight (rather than the number) of partition-crossing edges.